Middletown High School South: Athletics

 The girls' track team won the Group III state indoor relay championships in 1997 and 1998.
 The girls track team was indoor Group II champion in 1997 and 1999.
-The girls track team won the winter track Group III state title in 1998.
+The girls track team won the spring / outdoor track Group III state title in 1998.

 The boys cross country team won the Group III state championship in 1998.

 The girls' cross country team won the Group III in 1998, 2002 and 2019.
 The team won the Meet of Champions in 1998.
 They won state sectionals for three consecutive years, 2011, 2012 and 2013.

 The girls' soccer team was Group III co-champion with Cranford High School in 2000.

 The boys' basketball team did not win a single game in the 2004–05 season.
 Three years later, during the 2007–08 season, second-year head coach Kevin Cullen led the team to the Central Jersey Group III Sectional Championship with a win over Neptune High School 45–33.

 The ice hockey team won Handchen Cup in 2009, 2010 and 2012 (as co-champion).

 The girls' basketball team won the Group III state championship in 2015, defeating Northern Valley Regional High School at Old Tappan in the final game of the tournament playoff.
 The team won the Group III Central Jersey state championship in 2014 with a 38–35 win against Neptune High School in the tournament final.

+The boys' golf team won three consecutive Public A North titles from 2021 to 2023.

 Administration

-The school's principal is Thomas Olausen, whose administration team includes three assistant principals.
+The school's principal is Thomas Olausen, whose administration team includes four assistant principals.